Animals on University Property

 The university considers requests from students, employees, applicants and third parties with a documented need for access for an ESA through its standard processes for reviewing requests for reasonable accommodation, pursuant to university policy (see “Accessibility and Reasonable Accommodation for Individuals with Disabilities” policy in Related Documents section below).
 The university generally grants access for an ESA only in university housing.
 Normally only one ESA per student will be approved.

-Students must request an accommodation by submitting the Housing Accommodation Request Form and relevant documentation to SAEO (see “Housing Accommodation Request Form” in Forms section below).
-The university may require documentation of a resident’s disability-related need for an ESA.
+In order to request an exemption to VCU's animal policy and bring an ESA on campus, a student should submit a housing accommodation request to SAEO office through the online portal.
+The university typically requires documentation of a resident’s disability-related need for an ESA.
 Because of the time needed to evaluate a request for reasonable accommodation and make any necessary arrangements in the residence hall, residents requesting housing accommodations, including for an ESA, should submit their request with as much advance notice as is reasonable and prior to the posted deadlines.
 Additionally, a resident must authorize the university to disclose information regarding the request for and presence of the ESA to those individuals who may be impacted by the presence of the animal including, but not limited to, potential and/or actual roommate(s)/neighbor(s).
 Such information shall be limited to information related to the animal and shall not include information related to the resident’s disability.
 An approved ESA is permitted to stay within the handler’s specifically assigned room, subject to the terms and conditions set by RLH and contained in the ESA agreement for residents, which will be a binding document created between the student and RLH.
 ESAs are generally not permitted in common areas of a residence hall and must be in an animal carrier or controlled by a leash or harness at all times outside of the handler’s assigned room.
 An approved ESA is permitted in outdoor areas on university property to the same extent as pets.

 Exception 4: Pets